SystemsApproach/ops/monitor.rst

 nodes correspond to spans and the edges correspond to span contexts, is a reasonable starting point.
-The nodes and edges are then timestamped and annotated with relevant facts (key/value tags) about the executing code.
+The nodes and edges are then timestamped and annotated with relevant facts (key/value tags) about the executing code, such as when and for how long it ran.
 Importantly, each span includes timestamped log messages generated while the span was executing (simplifying the process of relating log messages with traces), and each span context records the state (e.g., call parameters) that crosses microservice boundaries.

 Again, as with metrics and log messages, the details are important and those details are specified by an agreed-upon data model.
 The